CommunityToolkit/WindowsCommunityToolkit-wiki/Fabric-Bot-Services.md

 <br><br>

+**Add No Recent Activity Label to the PR**

 "No Recent Activity" label will ensure and alert the author with labels and messages that they have not responded to or performed any activity for 15 days.
 It will also provide warnings that the PR will be closed if it continued to be untouched or left without activity or comments.
 The label provides greater visibility and triggers to make certain there are no delays.

-**Add No Recent Activity Label to the PR**
+**Scheduled search**

 | **Conditions**   | **Actions**   |
 |:------------- |:----------: |
 | **Frequency:** <ul><li>- [x] Every 3 hours, 8 times a day</li></ul> |